StatView: Development

-StatView 2 was called StatView SE + Graphics.
-It included ANOVA with one repeated-measure and, remarkably, a factor analysis.
-In StatView 4, the user approach changed from touching the to-be-analyzed data in the spreadsheet to clicking on column names in a separate window.
+In StatView 4, the user approach changed from clicking the to-be-analyzed data in the spreadsheet to clicking on column names in a separate window.
 This lack of immediacy was compensated for by an increase in the number of statistical tests that could be performed and in the power of existing tests.
 For example, multiway repeated-measures factors could be included in ANOVAs, with the only limit being the memory allocated to the application.
 There were ANCOVA and MANOVA too.
 StatView 4 also became available for PCs.